alexander-hanel/pin_scripts/README.md

 # Pin Tools#

+Hello.
+I have been working on this project for a month or two.
+I have two Coursea classes coming up so to drop it.
+I decided to use this README to document where I left off and possibly help others with my notes.
+Cheers.

 ### Summary ###

-Hello.
-I had to drop this project because I have two Coursea classes coming up.
-The README includes the needed data I might need to pick up where I left off.

 This is a collection of Pin tools that I wrote in C++.
 The goal of this project was to learn C++ and Pin.
 My original idea was to create a Pin tool to profile packers.
 In it's most simplistic form a packer can be looked upon as some math (lossless decompression, decryption or obfuscation) and then a jump to the original entry point or the unpacked code.
 A pattern in packers is to write the unpacked code to another section or to an allocated block of memory.
 If only branch and call instructions with a source and destination to different memory pages are logged, then this can help with understanding the unpacking process.
 On most systems a memory page is 4096 bytes (section alignment is also usually the same size).
 Using Pin something similar to a call gate can be created to monitor all calls and branches to different memory pages.
 Below is the code to log all calls and branches.
 ```